Skip to Content

 Pulling an Apple Pie Out of the Oven

-If your filling is too hot, there is a possibility that the filling won’t have time to set.
-When you pull your pie out of the oven, put it on the window sill and let it cool down; this should take around three hours or so.
-If you’re using a ceramic pan, it can take longer to cool down than a standard metal pie tin.
+When you pull your pie out of the oven, put it on the window sill and let it cool down for a few hours.
+Keep in mind that if you’re using a ceramic pan, it’ll take longer to cool down than a standard metal tin.

 The goal here is to see thick, syrupy bubbles before you take the pie out of the oven for good.
 If you don’t see those bubbles, give it a few more minutes to let your pie properly heat up.